-If you've been researching cost segregation, you've probably run into three different versions of the same product: cheap DIY tools at $500, mid-market engineering studies at $1,500–$3,000, and traditional engineering firms charging $5,000–$15,000+.
-They all promise to reclassify your property into shorter recovery periods.
+If you've been researching cost segregation, you've probably run into three different versions of the same product: DIY software at $99–$1,000, engineering-based residential studies at roughly $800–$3,000, and traditional engineering firms charging $5,000–$15,000+.
+They all promise the same outcome: moving parts of your property into shorter recovery periods (the number of years the IRS lets you deduct an asset over), so more of your deduction lands in the early years.
 They don't all produce the same thing, and they don't all hold up the same way in front of the IRS.

-Here's an honest comparison: what each approach actually does, where the meaningful differences are, and which one fits your situation.
+Here's the comparison: what each approach actually does, where the meaningful differences are, and which one fits your situation.

 DIY cost segregation tools

 DIY tools are software that generates a cost segregation "report" based on inputs you provide: address, purchase price, square footage, year built, and a few dropdown selections.
-The underlying data comes from generalized averages — typically by property type and ZIP code — and the tool applies those averages to your property.
+The underlying data comes from generalized averages (typically by property type and ZIP code), and the tool applies those averages to your property.
+(If you're weighing whether to do the whole thing yourself, with or without software, our guide to DIY cost segregation walks through the full workflow and where it goes wrong.)

 Strengths